apiel/adka/README.md

 # adka

-Adka is a transpiler to generate static html websites using JSX without React.
+Adka is a static site generator using JSX without React.

 CSS and VanillaJs become more and more powerful providing a lot of features, slowly the complexity of tools like React and Angular become questionable.
 Static html pages are as well coming back to trend, with some frameworks like Gatsby or NextJs, mainly to improve SEO and performance.
 Unfortunately those frameworks are heavily dependent on React.
 Is React really meant to generate HTML on the server?
 Why would we have to deal with `useState`, `useEffect` and all those things for state management on the server?
 Of course, some part of the React logic is also used in the browser, for the dynamic part of the UI but all this logic can easily be done in CSS and VanillaJs, especially since WebComponent is available.